Sports Media

 Alternatively, students may choose to pursue production-based internships at live-sports entertainment companies such as the Los Angeles Dodgers, the Tennis Channel, and Van Wagner, to name a few.
 These internships can focus on live production, marketing, social media, development, or other areas contributing to sports and live event industries.

 Once students are enrolled in the Sports Media Summer Institute, they receive an introductory email from the Summer Institute Internship Coordinator.
 The coordinator will work closely with each student, helping them to prepare their cover letter, resume, and interview techniques as well as guide them in the internship search process.
-While internships at UCLA Athletics are guaranteed, students must still apply and interview for their placement.
+While internship placement at UCLA Athletics is guaranteed, students must apply and interview for their placement.
+Students must attend all games and fulfill internship duties in order to maintain the internship and receive internship credit.
 For outside internships, our coordinator may provide leads for certain internship opportunities, but the onus is ultimately on the student to secure an internship.
 Students may instead complete a research paper to fulfill the curriculum.
 Internships are six weeks, for the duration of the program, with the potential to continue their paid internship throughout the following academic year.

 Hollywood & The Industry

-As part of the Summer Institute, students tour a major Hollywood movie studio.
-Networking mixers for students and alumni of all Summer Institute tracks take place during the welcome event as well as the closing night of the program.
-Students are also invited to attend the TV Writer Pitch Panels and Film Production final screening.
+As part of the Summer Institute, students attend a game and a behind-the-scenes tour of an LA-based sports team, offering an exclusive look at how professional sports coverage is produced.
+Networking mixers for students and alumni of all Summer Institute tracks also take place during the welcome event as well as the closing night of the program.

 Eligibility

-This track is open to continuing undergraduate students (rising junior or senior in Fall 2025) and continuing graduate students only enrolled in a U.S. college or university in Fall 2025.
+This track is open to undergraduate students (rising junior or senior and Spring 2026 graduates) and graduate students enrolled in a U.S. college or university in Spring 2026.
+Due to visa restrictions, international students are not eligible for internships, however, they may complete a research paper instead.

 Online Registration